 Opinions differed in the student discussion forum.
 Most who responded to my questioning post about the lack of context felt this was more indicative of the real-world situations they faced.

-The decisions that the senior stakeholders I interact with are usually much more strategic in nature; which changes to invest in that will bring the organisation the most benefit by solving a particular need or exploiting an opportunity within the market they operate within, or when to stop, start or delay particular initiatives that may already be in-flight because the business case no longer offers a compelling proposition.
+The decisions that the senior leaders I interact with need to make are usually much more strategic; which investments will bring them the most benefit by solving a particular need within their business, or allow them to exploit an opportunity within the market they operate in.